Journey Newson

-Journey Ja-rel Newson (born March 7, 1989) is an American mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Journey Newson (born March 7, 1989) is an American mixed martial artist who competes in the Bantamweight division.
+A professional since 2015, he is most notable for his time in the Ultimate Fighting Championship.

 Background

-Newson grew up in the Merced area.
+Newson grew up in the Merced, California area.
 Due to his mother's drug addiction and despite father's attempts to keep the family together, Journey and his siblings were taken into foster care when he was around the age of seven.
 He started training Tae Kwon Do around the age of 12.
 He began training Brazilian jiu-jitsu for self-defense around the age of 20 and shifted to mixed martial arts in a couple of years.

 Mixed martial arts career

 Early career

 Newson started out his career in 2015, fighting for a variety of regional West Coast organizations, such as Cage Sport and King of the Cage.
 During this time, he compiled a 9–1 record, capturing the Cage Sport and Prime Fighting Bantamweight titles.